Adapted Renormalized Volume for Hyperbolic 3-Manifolds with Compressible Boundary: Introduction and Results

 The renormalized volume can actually be defined and studied in the more general setting of \textit{geometrically finite} hyperbolic $3$-manifolds, as done in \cite{GGRVRfingeom}, \cite{VP2016}, and \cite{VP2017}.
 These works establish several continuity results for the renormalized volume, among which is the continuity under pinching an incompressible curve to obtain a geometrically finite limit.

 The pinching of a compressible simple closed curve in the boundary limits, instead, in the pointed Gromov-Hausdorff topology, to a convex co-compact manifold $\textit{marked}$ at one or two points corresponding to the curve that has been pinched, as described in \cite[Appendix $A.10$]{averages}.
+The marked points are two when the disk $D$ compressing the pinched curve \textit{separates} $M$, that is $M\setminus D$ is disconnected.
 A point in the boundary of the Weil-Petersson completion of a closed surface $S$ is the data of a multicurve $m$ and a complete hyperbolic metric on $S\setminus m$, see Section \ref{boundarywpclosure}.
-Given $M$ a convex co-compact manifold, we will call \textit{compressible} a stratum in $\overline{\mathcal{T}(\partial\bar M)}^{wp}$ corresponding to a compressible multicurve.
+Given $M$ a convex co-compact manifold, we will call \textit{compressible} a stratum in $\overline{\mathcal{T}(\partial\bar M)}^{\scriptscriptstyle{WP}}$ corresponding to a compressible multicurve.

-A natural question to ask is whether the adapted renormalized volume, being bounded, converges, under the pinching of a compressible curve, to the sum of the renormalized volumes of the convex co-compact manifolds arising as the pointed Gromov-Hausdorff limits.
+A natural question to ask is whether the adapted renormalized volume, being bounded, converges, under the pinching of a compressible curve, to the sum of the renormalized volumes of the convex co-compact manifolds arising as Gromov-Hausdorff limits.
 The answer is negative.
-The key reason behind this lies in the fact that the geometric limit of the convex cores does not coincide with the convex core of the limit manifold(s), but it is instead the convex hull of the marked point(s) at infinity union the convex core \cite[Lemma $A.8$]{averages}.
+The key reason behind this lies in the fact that the pointed geometric limit of the convex cores does not coincide with the convex core of the limit manifold(s), but it is instead the convex hull of their marked point(s) at infinity union the convex core \cite[Lemma $A.8$]{averages}.
 In fact, the Gromov-Hausdorff limits retains memory of the (multi)curve that has been pinched, encoded through the marked point.
 Consequently, the limit of the renormalized volume depends on the marked points, in addition to the limit manifold.

-In this work then, after analyzing the behavior of the Epstein surface in a neighborhood of cusp singularities, we define the \textit{renormalized volume of pointed convex co-compact manifolds} (see Section \ref{SecRVM} and in particular Definition \ref{cuspedVR}).
+In this work then, after analyzing the behavior of the Epstein surface in a neighborhood of hyperbolic cusp singularities, we define the \textit{renormalized volume of pointed convex co-compact manifolds} (see Section \ref{SecRVM} and in particular Definition \ref{cuspedVR}).
 We then prove that, under pinching a compressible (multi)curve, the adapted renormalized volume converges to the sum of the adapted renormalized volumes of the pointed limit convex co-compact manifolds.
 In this sense, the adapted renormalized volume extends continuously to the strata of the boundary of the Teichm\"uller space corresponding to compressible multicurves.

 \begin{customthm}{\ref{AVRContinuity}} Let $M_t=(M, g_t)$ be a path of convex co-compact hyperbolic $3$-manifolds obtained by pinching a compressible multicurve $m$ in the conformal boundary at infinity.
 Let $D(m)$ be a union of disks compressing $m$, and let $(M_i, g_i, P_i)$, for $i=1,\dots,k$, be the pointed convex co-compact limits of $(M_t, y_{i}(t))$ in the Gromov-Hausdorff topology, with $ y_{i}(t)$ in the thick part of the $i$-th connected component of $C(M_t)\setminus D(m)$.
 Then \end{customthm}